The objectives of the Royal Society Wolfson Visiting Fellowships are to:

 - Research expenses– Including consumables, travel, small pieces of equipment of up to £10,000, and other appropriate and justified costs (including for travel and subsistence).

-If the candidate’s salary is already covered by their overseas host organisation, then the Visiting Fellowship funding should not be used to supplement existing salary as an any overheads associated with the Visiting Fellowship should be covered by the UK host organisation as part of its commitment to the appointment.
+If the candidate’s salary is already covered by their overseas host organisation, then the Visiting Fellowship funding should not be used to supplement existing salary as any overheads associated with the Visiting Fellowship should be covered by the UK host organisation as part of its commitment to the appointment.

 What is the application process?